With the kerfuffle over whether the Airport rail link will or won’t be paused, delayed or cancelled, a couple of common myths have come up again.

 Likewise a High Speed Rail connection as part of a broader statewide or national network is sometimes proposed.
 That also might not be covered.

 What about the proposed Suburban Rail Loop connection to the airport from Broadmeadows?
-Well, it’s going not going to connect to the central city, and going to be a driverless independent line, but it will serve as part of the overall suburban rail network.
+Well, it’s going not going to connect to the central city.
+It’s going to be a driverless independent line, but it will serve as part of the overall suburban rail network.
 So will the lawyers get involved?
 Perhaps only if it opens before the Citylink contract expires.

 A railway serving freight?
 As the PTUA page notes – that likely would trigger compensation.